zhukunqian/slua-1/README.md

 ###How to build library by yourself.
 It has sevral shell or bat in the build folder.
 If you have to choose some of theirs , you can modify the build scripts by yourself.
 It's simple I think if you really want.

-The shell or bat will build the library for specially platform:
+The shell or bat in the build folder can build the library for specially platform:

 1.make_ios.sh will build iphone library in osx.